-And I should point out to people, I mean, we will put all this information together for everyone, but your website is hard. speak.com.
+So and I should point out to people, I mean, we will put all this information together for everyone, but your website is hard. speak.com.
 And I know that your training events and also other material, including what's headlined or headed as emails is a long trail of blog posts in there about your work, isn't that?

-Yes, I've I have haven't in a few months, but I send out regular emails about to the practitioners, heartbeat practitioners, with ideas on where to help you know what to clear and what to look for, and how to use heart speak in certain situations.
-So that there's I think those emails are on there yet.
+Yes, I've I have you haven't in a few months, but I send out regular emails about to the practitioners, high speed practitioners, with ideas on where to help you know, what to clear and what to look for, and how to use heart speak in certain situations.
+So that there's I think those emails are on there.
+Yeah.

-I think there's still seems to be quite a bit of confusion in the people who are watching at the moment about how you're using heart speak because you said it focuses on stress only.
-And how just how does that guide you Treatment once you've determined there is always under stress.
+I think there's still seems to be quite a bit of confusion in the people who are watching at the moment about how you're using heart speak, because you said it focuses on stress only.
+And how, just how does that guide your treatment?
+Once you've determined there is always under stress.